Cosmological Gravitational Waves from Ultralight Vector Dark Matter: Synchronous gauge

 where $\alpha$ is a constant that is fixed with Eq.~(\ref{einstein_0i_synch}) (in $\Lambda$CDM $\alpha= (5 + 4 R_{\nu})(15 + 4 R_{\nu})^{-1}/12$, with $R_{\nu}$ the ratio of neutrinos to radiation energy density \cite{Ma:1995ey}), and $\eta_0$ is an integration constant.
 The initial conditions for the rest of the species are calculated by imposing the adiabatic initial condition (Eq. \ref{adiabatic_conds_ini}).

 We see that the tensor perturbation $h_+$ enters in the scalar sector of the Einstein tensor explicitly.
-However, as in Newtonian gauge, using that $h_+=const$ for the adiabatic mode when $H\gg m$, and that the metric perturbations $\eta$ and $h$ are a constant and vanishes in the $k\to0$ limit respectively, we see that the terms containing tensor perturbations in Eqs. (\ref{einstein_00_synch}), (\ref{einstein_ii_synch}) and (\ref{einstein_ij_synch}) are subleading.
+However, as in Newtonian gauge, using that $h_+=const$ for the adiabatic mode when $H\gg m$, and that the metric perturbations $\eta$ is constant and $h$ vanishes in the $k\to0$ limit, we see that the terms containing tensor perturbations in Eqs. (\ref{einstein_00_synch}), (\ref{einstein_ii_synch}) and (\ref{einstein_ij_synch}) are subleading.
 Therefore, the mixing in such equations is negligible at leading order in the anisotropies and outside the horizon.

 Now we focus on the stress-energy of the vector field.
 As can be seen by inserting the adiabatic solution (\ref{cond_ini_vec_pert_synch}) in Eqs. (\ref{delta_rho_synch}), (\ref{delta_P_synch}) and (\ref{delta_shear_synch}), the mixing becomes negligible after a cancellation between the vector field and the tensor metric perturbations.
 However, we cannot neglect the metric shear in Eq. (\ref{einstein_0i_synch}) outside the horizon, since in the $k\to0$ limit $\eta$ becomes constant, so the Bianchi correction dominates the left-hand side of the equation.
-By inserting the initial conditions in synchronous gauge (Eqs. (\ref{cond_ini_vec_pert_synch}) and (\ref{adiabatic_cond_ini_synch})) in Eq. (\ref{einstein_0i_synch}), we can see that the terms containing the shear tensor on the left-hand side are canceled by $(\rho+P)\theta_A$.
-Therefore, to account for this cancellation in the numerical code, we include the Bianchi terms in Einstein $0i$ in the CLASS implementation.
-We therefore have that, as in newtonian gauge, despite the mixing cannot be neglected outside the horizon for this equation, the system can still be solved using the Weinberg construction.
+By inserting the initial conditions in Synchronous gauge (Eqs. (\ref{cond_ini_vec_pert_synch}) and (\ref{adiabatic_cond_ini_synch})) in Eq. (\ref{einstein_0i_synch}), we can see that the terms containing the shear tensor on the left-hand side are canceled by $(\rho+P)\theta_A$.
+Therefore, to account for this cancellation in the numerical code, we include the Bianchi terms in Einstein $0i$ in \texttt{class.VFDM}.
+We therefore have that, as in Newtonian gauge, despite the mixing cannot be neglected outside the horizon for this equation, the system can still be solved using the Weinberg construction.